Q: What is the best site or way to find house rentals in Iceland? Long and short term?

 Kim Bohon, Iceland (originally from Burleson, Texas, USA)

-A: As stated in the answer to a similar question in August 2011, the rental market in Reykjavík is not great and hasn’t improved much after the banking collapse as some people thought it might; the selection is sparse and available apartments sought after, especially in the city center and surrounding neighborhoods, and the price is rather high.
+A: The rental market in Reykjavík is difficult for renters; the selection is sparse and available apartments sought after, especially in the city center and surrounding neighborhoods, and the price is rather high.

-The main three websites with information on rental apartments in Reykjavík are Leigulistinn, Leiga.is and the small ad section on news website mbl.is under housing (“Húsnæði í boði”), but none of these websites are in English.
+The main three websites with information on rental apartments in Reykjavík are Leigulistinn, Leiga.is and news website mbl.is under properties (“Leigueignir”).

 Rent tends to be lower outside the capital region and in smaller towns but not necessarily.